OIEIEIO/MoonWalker-HUD/README.md

 ---
 # MW-HUD up! mode, tell the story
 ---

+MW-HUD is an AI learning interface

-MoonWalker-Hud repo is a collection of Jupyter notebook code snippets/blocks/programs developed during the NASA and CSA Space Apps challenge.
+the idea : to inspire future space walkers with an AI(organized intellegent  assisted HUD MoonWalker-Hud repo is a collection of Jupyter notebook code snippets/blocks/programs developed during the NASA and CSA Space Apps challenge.

 Time between Oct 1-2 2022